What Sets Us Apart

 Residents passionate about global health and future careers in the fields of international health, public policy and global health research are encouraged to participate in the Global Health Track.
 Participants in the Global Health Track are enrolled in the prestigious Global Health Effectiveness Program at the Harvard School of Public Health; they participate in our hospital-wide, year-long global health curriculum and journal club, and have the opportunity for two extended field experiences abroad during residency.

 Stoneman Elective in Quality Improvement and Patient Safety

-We are fortunate to practice in a hospital and department that values high quality care and consistently desires to do better.
-QI and safety training have been part of the BIDMC core curriculum since 2001 and our program is a recognized national leader in QI education.
+The BIDMC Internal Medicine residency program has been a national leader in quality improvement for over a decade.
+We practice in a hospital and department that values the highest quality care and consistently desires to do better.
+QI and safety training have been part of the BIDMC core curriculum since 2001.
 Here at BIDMC, QI is emphasized from day one of orientation and is interwoven throughout the three years of residency.
 In the junior and senior years, all residents complete the Stoneman Elective under the mentorship of our Patient Safety Core Faculty.
 With such a strong QI foundation, several BIDMC graduates have successfully gone on to pursue careers in quality improvement and innovation nationwide.

 Medical Education Innovation